 Anyone who may have been in Fifie's Happy Hour Cafe may recall a sort of out of context small framed photograph on one of the walls that depicted a very handsome World War I French military officer.
 That officer was Charles Nungesser, a member of the Lafayette Escadrille, and France's number three flying ace with 45 confirmed kills.

 During World War I Paris was crawling with French, British, Canadian, and American pilots.
 They lived fast and died fast, of which Charles Nungesser was one --- at least one of the live fast kinds.
-The following is written about Nungesser that shows up over and over in biographies about him, although the originating source for the quote is not known:
+The following is written about Nungesser that shows up over and over in biographies about him, although the originating source is not clear it is cited in the Charles Nungesser link below:

 "One of Nungesser's drinking buddies was Jean Navarre, another flamboyant ace.
 The two of them almost created the image of fighter pilots as handsome, reckless, hard-living, womanizing rakes.
 They disliked military discipline and enjoyed Paris' many attractions as often as possible.
 Nungesser was known to show up for a morning patrol in a tuxedo, perhaps with his woman still on his arm.
 Once, Nungesser was driving into Paris, amidst heavy traffic, when he spotted his own aircraft heading that way.
 It was Navarre!
 He had borrowed Nungesser's airplane; he explained that his own had been shot up and that he 'had forgotten what a woman looked like.'"